 What is Alcoholism?

 Alcoholism, also referred to as alcohol addiction, is the most severe form of alcohol use disorder.
 This is when alcohol use becomes a daily habit.
 One may find that they’re not able to function without drinking.
+After all, alcohol is the most widely abused substance in the United States.

 Alcoholism impacts an individual’s physical health, as well as their mental health and personal life.
 From relationships to work obligations, alcohol use disorder can cause a lot of pain and issues.
 Struggling individuals may find themselves using alcohol as a coping mechanism.

-People in a relationship with those who have alcohol use disorder can become codependent.
+People in a relationship with those who abuse alcohol can become codependent.
 Codependency on a person with an addiction can lead to an unhealthy focus on the other person’s needs over their own.
 This can create a toxic cycle in both people’s lives.
 Recognizing the signs of alcoholism and codependency can help you, and a loved one break free from the cycle by choosing to seek help.

 There are many symptoms and signs one can look out for when assessing whether or not alcoholism is an issue.
 Fortunately, understanding these symptoms puts you at an advantage.
 Being honest with yourself allows you to take the first step in changing your life for the better.